-- Accept -
+- Accept

 - application/json

 - text/event-stream

 - text/plain

 - Last-Event-ID ID of the last events received by the server on a previous connection.
 Overrides since query parameter.

 - doc_ids (array) List of document IDs to filter the changes feed as valid JSON array.
 Used with doc_ids filter.
 Since length of URL is limited, it is better to use POST / {db}/changes instead. - conflicts (boolean) Includes conflicts information in response.
 Ignored if include_docs isn't true.
 Default is false. - descending (boolean) Return the change results in descending sequence order (most recent change first).
 Default is false. - feed (string) - - normal Specifies Normal Polling Mode.
 All past changes are returned immediately.
 Default. - longpoll Specifies Long Polling Mode.
 Waits until at least one change has occurred, sends the change, then closes the connection.
 Most commonly used in conjunction with since=now, to wait for the next change. - continuous Sets Continuous Mode.
 Sends a line of JSON per event.
 Keeps the socket open until timeout. - eventsource Sets Event Source Mode.
-Works the same as Continuous Mode, but sends the events in EventSource format. - filter (string) - - design_doc/filter_name Reference to a filter function from a design document that will filter whole stream emitting only filtered events.
-See the section Change Notifications in the book CouchDB The Definitive Guide for more information. - doc_ids doc_ids filter - view view filter - design design filter - heartbeat (number) Period in milliseconds after which an empty line is sent in the results.
+Works the same as Continuous Mode, but sends the events in EventSource format. - filter (string) Reference to a filter function from a design document that will filter whole stream emitting only filtered events.
+See the section Change Notifications in the book CouchDB The Definitive Guide for more information. - heartbeat (number) Period in milliseconds after which an empty line is sent in the results.
 Only applicable for longpoll, continuous, and eventsource feeds.
 Overrides any timeout to keep the feed alive indefinitely.
 Default is 60000.
 May be true to use default value. - include_docs (boolean) Include the associated document with each result.
 If there are conflicts, only the winning revision is returned.
-Default is false.
-When used with all_docs style and a filter, return the document body even if does not pass the filtering criteria.
-In other words, filtering applies only to the list of "changes" revision list not the returned document body in the "doc" field. - attachments (boolean) Include the Base64-encoded content of attachments in the documents that are included if include_docs is true.
+Default is false. - attachments (boolean) Include the Base64-encoded content of attachments in the documents that are included if include_docs is true.
 Ignored if include_docs isn't true.
-Default is false.

-- att_encoding_info (boolean) Include encoding information in attachment stubs if include_docs is true and the particular attachment is compressed.
+Default is false. - att_encoding_info (boolean) Include encoding information in attachment stubs if include_docs is true and the particular attachment is compressed.
 Ignored if include_docs isn't true.
 Default is false. - last-event-id (number) Alias of Last-Event-ID header. - limit (number) Limit number of result rows to the specified value (note that using 0 here has the same effect as 1). - since Start the results from the change immediately after the given update sequence.
 Can be valid update sequence or now value.
 Default is 0. - style (string) Specifies how many revisions are returned in the changes array.
-The default, main_only, will only return the current "winning" revision; all_docs will return all leaf revisions (including conflicts and deleted former conflicts).
-When using a filter with all_docs style, if none of the revisions match the filter, the changes row is skipped.
-If at least one revision matches, the changes row is returned with all matching revision.
-If all_docs style is used with include_docs=true and at least one revision matches the filter, the winning doc body is returned, even if it doesn't not pass the filtering criteria. - timeout (number) Maximum period in milliseconds to wait for a change before the response is sent, even if there are no results.
+The default, main_only, will only return the current "winning" revision; all_docs will return all leaf revisions (including conflicts and deleted former conflicts). - timeout (number) Maximum period in milliseconds to wait for a change before the response is sent, even if there are no results.
 Only applicable for longpoll or continuous feeds.
 Default value is specified by chttpd/changes_timeout configuration option.
 Note that 60000 value is also the default maximum timeout to prevent undetected dead connections. - view(string) Allows to use view functions as filters.
 Documents counted as "passed" for view filter in case if map function emits at least one record for them.
-See view for more info. - seq_interval (number) When fetching changes in a batch, setting the seq_interval parameter tells CouchDB to only calculate the update seq with every Nth result returned.
+See view for more info.

+• seq_interval (number) - When fetching changes in a batch, setting the seq_interval parameter tells CouchDB to only calculate the update seq with every Nth result returned.
 By setting seq_interval=<batch size>, where <batch size> is the number of results requested per batch, load can be reduced on the source CouchDB database; computing the seq value across many shards (esp. in highly-sharded databases) is expensive in a heavily loaded CouchDB cluster.